Qytera-Gmbh/parrot/README.md

 ```

 You can define top-level or nested sources, depending on your use case.
-All plugins are merged together, allowing modular composition of features.
+All plugins specified are added to the plugins that come with Parrot, allowing a modular composition of features.

 ## Implementation

 > [!NOTE]
 > Parrot comes with a number of built-in plugins that you can use as a reference.
-> Check out the [`src/plugins`](./src/cli/plugins/) directory in the repository to see how existing sources and drains are implemented in practice.
+> Check out the [`plugins`](./src/cli/plugins/) directory in the repository to see how existing sources and drains are implemented in practice.

 When implementing a new plugin, you'll need to extend the following abstract classes to define how data is fetched and where it is sent: